HOW DOES A WE WORK?

 - Students having a “minor conflict” with their instructor/or other SFU staff.
 Please note, if you are in conflict with your instructor, please speak with the SFSS Advocate!!
 Significant conflicts ARE valid grounds for WEs.

-- Scheduling of course assignments
+- Scheduling of course assignments that you knew about from the start

 - No longer requiring a course due to program requirements, or transfer credit approval